 Las Vegas is unlike any city in the US.
-There’s the Strip, which transforms during the night into a massive party with flashing neon sights and over-the-top themed hotels.
-You can travel from Venice to Ancient Greece in the stretch of a few blocks.
-If you want an alternative to the Strip, there’s the revitalized downtown area that has plenty of things of historical and cultural significance to check out.
-Two days is a perfect amount of time to get a good feel for the city.
-Here’s the ideal Las Vegas itinerary that mixes touristy destinations with the less-visited spots around town.
+There’s the Strip, which transforms during the night into a massive block party with flashing neon signs.
+You can travel from Venice to Ancient Rome in the stretch of a few blocks.
+Two days is an ideal amount of time to get a good feel for the city and here’s the ideal Las Vegas itinerary that mixes touristy destinations with the less-visited spots around town.

 Getting Around Las Vegas

 It is possible to get around Las Vegas without a rental car, especially if you’re staying on the Strip or in downtown.
-Rideshare options like Uber and Lyft are also readily available as well.
-Depending on your hotel, there are often complementary shuttles to hotspots like the Strip or downtown.
-On the Strip, there’s a monorail that conviently has stops along this main thoroughfare and is a great alternative if it’s hot or you just want to give your feet a rest.
+Rideshare options like Uber and Lyft are also readily available as well and there’s usually a designated spot for pick-up at each hotel.
+If your hotel is off the Strip, there are often complimentary shuttles to spots like the Strip or downtown.

 Weather in Las Vegas

 Vegas is located in a desert climate, which means it can get quite hot and dry in the summer, though the monsoon season that runs from mid-July through September allows temporary relief.
 On the flip side, in the winter it can cool down quite a lot.
 The ideal time to visit is anytime but the summer since the temperatures can easily reach 100 degrees F or more.

 If you prefer to be off the Strip, this hotel is great for providing an impressive amount of amenities, while not having to deal with the sensory overload that comes with being on Vegas’ most famous street.
 It’s nice to come back to the relative quiet every night, but still, be a part of the city.